trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 ## A simpler constant propagation example

-Before chasing specifics of our breakage let's have a look at a simpler falid case of constant propagation across procedures.
+Before chasing specifics of our breakage let's look at a simpler valid case of constant propagation across procedures.
 Let's try the following contrived example:

 ```c